sehee22/comp1006-as1/README.md

 <br>
 - The date cannot be the future than now
 <br>
-- Only validate date accepted (i.e. February 31 is not allowing)
+- Only validate date accepted (i.e. February 31 is not allowed)
 </p>
 <p>
 Input Page: <a href="http://aws.computerstudi.es/~gc200389459/assignment1/input.php" target="_blank"> http://aws.computerstudi.es/~gc200389459/assignment1/input.php </a>